dawsbot/RelativePath/README.md

 ],

 // For performance optimization the default limit for quick filter is 1,000 files.
-// Extending this limit might lead to performance drop "relativePath.extendedLimit": 1000,
+// Extending this may lead to performance issues "relativePath.searchCountLimit": 1000,

 // Removes the leading ./ character when the path is pointing to a parent folder.
 "relativePath.removeLeadingDot": true,